North Korea fires ballistic missile in resumption of testing

 “North Korea is not going to do anyone the favor of staying quiet while the world deals with Russia’s aggression against Ukraine,” Easley said.
 “Pyongyang has an ambitious schedule of military modernization.
 The Kim regime’s strength and legitimacy have become tied to testing ever-better missiles.”

-North Korea last month conducted seven rounds of missile tests, a record number of monthly weapons tests since leader Kim Jong Un took power in late 2011.
+North Korea last month conducted seven rounds of missile tests, a record number of monthly launches since leader Kim Jong Un took power in late 2011.
 North Korea halted testing activity after the start of the Winter Olympics in China, its last major ally and economic pipeline, earlier this month.
-Some experts had predicted North Korea would resume tests and possibly launch bigger weapons after the Olympics.
+Some experts had predicted it would resume launches and possibly test bigger weapons after the Games.

 Kim sent a message to Chinese President Xi Jinping after the Olympics calling for further consolidating bilateral ties “into the invincible one” in the face of what he called “the undisguised hostile policy and military threat of the U.S. and its satellite forces.”

-Xi replied to Kim last week, saying China is ready to strengthen bilateral ties, according to North Korea’s state media.
+Xi replied to Kim last week, saying China is ready to strengthen relations, according to North Korea’s state media.

-U.S. officials have since repeatedly called for the resumption of talks without preconditions, but Pyongyang has said it won’t return to the negotiating table unless Washington ends its hostility toward North Korea.
+U.S. officials have since repeatedly called for the resumption of talks without preconditions, but Pyongyang has said it won’t return to the negotiating table unless Washington ends its hostility.

 Yamaguchi reported from Tokyo.